divark/narrative-director-rs/docs/user-manual.md

 -----------

 To record or re-record a reading for the current paragraph in view, click the Record button.
-Take note of the progress label.
-The progress label represents the current position in time for the recording over the total time.
-This label starts updating the total time as you record.
+Take note of the playback time updating the total time.
 Note that you will not be able to navigate to other paragraphs while you record.

 If you wish to pause the recording, press the Pause button.
-This causes the progress label to stop counting the total recording time.
+This causes the playback time to stop counting the total recording time.
 To resume, click the Record button again.

 When you are done recording, press the Stop button.
 This makes the progress